 Dr Lorna Ryan

 Lorna Ryan joined the European Social Survey (ESS) in May 2008 as a Research Manager for the ESS Infrastructure Preparatory Phase.
 Previously she was a Senior Researcher at National University of Ireland Galway (2004-2006) and a Development Centre Research Manager (social science) at Dublin Institute of Technology (2000-2003).

 She has been involved in EU social and research programmes (ESF & Framework Programmes) since 1994 in research, management and gender expert capacities.

-She gained her PhD (Sociology) from the University of Kent and LLM (International Intellectual Property Law) from Brunel University.
+She gained her PhD (Soilology) from the University of Kent and LLM (International Intellectual Property Law) from Brunel University.
 She is a registered Certified Practitioner - Data Protection (PDP).
 She is a Fellow of the Higher Education Academy, UK.
 She is the Acting Chair of Senate Research Ethics Committee (SREC) for the academic year 2019-2020.